Aviator-Labs/examples/17-homebrew-cf/README.md

-# Stark and Wayne GitHub Release Pipeline Example
+# Stark and Wayne Homebrew CF Pipeline Example

 A more robust example of Pipeline building using the Homebrew CF pipeline produced by Stark and Wayne.